explosion/spaCy/website/docs/usage/rule-based-matching.md

 print([(ent.text, ent.label_) for ent in doc.ents])
 ```

-An alternative approach would be to an
+An alternative approach would be to use an
 [extension attribute](/usage/processing-pipelines/#custom-components-attributes)
 like `._.person_title` and add it to `Span` objects (which includes entity spans
 in `doc.ents`).
 The advantage here is that the entity text stays intact and can